Gabin Capuano

-Gabin Capuano (born 26 April 2006) is a French professional footballer who plays as a forward for club Boulogne on loan from Lens.
+Gabin Capuano (born 26 April 2006) is a French professional footballer who plays as a forward for club Quevilly-Rouen on loan from Lens.

 Early life

 Capuano was born on 26 April 2006.
 Born in Aubenas, France, he is a native of the city.

 Career

 As a youth player, Capuano joined the youth academy of Olympique de Valence and was promoted to the club's senior team in 2023, where he made twenty-five league appearances and scored eight goals.
 On 26 August 2023, he debuted for them during a 0–1 away loss to FC Limonest Dardilly Saint-Didier in the league.

 In 2024, he signed for the reserve team of Ligue 1 side Lens, where he scored eight goals in his first eleven appearances.
 Six months later, he was promoted to the club's senior team.
 On 5 January 2025, he debuted for them during a 0–1 home loss to Toulouse FC in the league.

 On 1 September 2025, Capuano signed his first professional contract with Lens for three seasons, and was loaned to Boulogne for the 2025–26 season.